chittaranjan0275/incubyte_task/README.md

 #Problem Statement
 1. In a test-first manner, create a simple class named StringCalculator and a method int add(String numbers)

-      1.The method can take numbers as a string separated by comma and will return their sum (for an empty string, it will return 0).
+      1. The method can take numbers as a string separated by comma and will return their sum (for an empty string, it will return 0).
 For example:

         Input: ""
         Output: 0